CDonohoe-Designs/USB3_Gigabit_Ethernet_Adapter/Docs/03_PCB_Architecture_and_Stackup.md

 - Switching regulators kept away from the crystal and high-speed differential pairs.
 - Decoupling capacitors placed beside their associated supply pins.

-The final board dimensions will be defined after initial component placement.

-## 10. Verification

-The stack-up will be considered complete when:

-- The exact Eurocircuits buildup is selected.
-- Copper and dielectric parameters are entered into Altium.
-- The total thickness matches the manufacturer buildup.
-- `USB_90R_DIFF` and `ETH_100R_DIFF` profiles are calculated.
-- Calculated width and gap values are checked against Eurocircuits.
-- The final stack-up screenshot is stored in the repository.
-- PCB design rules reference the corresponding impedance profiles.

-## 11. Evidence

-Planned repository evidence:

-- `Images/PCB/01_Layer_Stack.png`
-- `Images/PCB/02_USB_90R_Impedance_Profile.png`
-- `Images/PCB/03_ETH_100R_Impedance_Profile.png`
-- `Images/PCB/04_Eurocircuits_Buildup.png`